FPT University Administrative Building / VTN Architects

 Less Specs

-From the architect.
+Text description provided by the architects.
 The FPT Technology building is part of the first stage of a larger master plan to convert the university to a globally competitive environmentally conscious university.
 The building acts as a gateway to the campus and the green façade clearly dictates the future direction of the campus.
 Since FPT University offers Information Technology (IT)-related courses, the campus is designed to maintain a healthy balance between physical and virtual environment, as well as to improve our relationship with nature.
 As the building is the first stage of the expanding university it has been designed to be adaptable in it program to accommodate the varying programmatic requirements of the future.

 This University is situated in an area of Vietnam that experiences frequent energy shortages.
 Passive design is employed to reduce the buildings dependence on active systems so that during blackouts the building is able to function on minimal generated backup power.
 A shallow plan allows copious natural light into the building reducing the need for artificial lighting.